The 7 Stages Of Alzheimer’s

 Clinical assessments and physical exams provide extremely helpful information regarding the cognitive and behavioral abilities of the patient.
 Talking with family members to get a clear picture of how the decline in these abilities has progressed, is also vital.

-AD is, partly, a diagnosis of exclusion.
-Thyroid disorders and vitamin and mineral deficiencies, paricularly a B12 deficiency, are important to rule out in an Alzheimer’s diagnosis, as they can cause similar symptoms as AD.
+AD, is partly, a diagnosis of exclusion.
+Thyroid disorders and vitamin and mineral deficiencies, particularly a B12 deficiency, are important to rule out in an Alzheimer’s diagnosis, as they can cause similar symptoms.
+Click here for online lab testing.
+It’s affordable and convenient.

 1. No impairment: patients in this stage behave normally, and symptoms are not apparent or are nonexistent.
 Imaging tests, however, clearly reveal the presence of disease.